 Considering the long stretches of road ahead, it’s prudent to check out what the town’s got, and there’s quite a bit.
-Downtown, the streetlights are hung with red and white banners emblazoned with the unsurprising town motto “Valentine, Heart of the Sand Hills.”
+Downtown, the streetlights are hung with red and white banners emblazoned with wooden hearts and the slogan “Valentine, The Heart City.”
 The facade of the Security First Bank (253 N. Main St.) holds the “Largest Brick Mural in Nebraska,” with 1,200 square feet of images of longhorn cattle and the building of the transcontinental railroad built out of dark brown bricks.

-Four miles southeast of Valentine on US-20/83, an absolutely huge old railroad trestle bridges the broad Niobrara River, at the heart of the inviting Fort Niobrara nature reserve.
+Four miles southeast of Valentine on US-20/83, an absolutely huge old railroad trestle bridges the broad Niobrara River.